-Design for molding has clear rules: Add draft.
+Design for injection molding has clear rules: Add draft.
 No undercuts.
 Round edges.
 Clear parting lines.
 Uniform walls, not too thick.
-But learning about advanced manufacturing is like visiting Morpheus’s dojo in The Matrix: Some rules can be bent.
+But learning about advanced plastic manufacturing is like visiting Morpheus’s dojo in The Matrix: Some rules can be bent.
 Others can be broken.
 But breaking these rules is costly.

 Sharp edges require additional machining expense and time; wall thickness variation can leave unsightly sink marks; and undercuts, while possible, require side actions on the mold that can increase both cost and cycle time.
 To understand why, we’ll need to visit the dojo.